kmio42/binaryclock/doc/UserInterface.md

 command line interface accepts following commands:
 * `b [value]` - set brightness to value (possible between 0 and 100)
 * `t` - print time and date to command line
 * `st H:M[:S] [d.m.yyyy] [UTC]` - set time to given value.
-Attribute U means UTC.
-Then time offset and daylight saving time is considered according to settings
+If Attribute UTC is given, time offset and daylight saving time are considered according to settings.
+Otherwise time is interpreted as local time.
 * `disp row1 row2 row3` - displays arbitrary numbers as binary on display
 * `effect [mode]` - set effect mode of display, mode can be:
   * `normal`